Brazil's lower house passes bill to raise spending cap for welfare program | Politics

 Brazil's lower house on Wednesday approved a constitutional amendment to increase the government spending cap to maintain welfare payouts to poor families next year, a centerpiece campaign pledge by the country's next president.

 In a major victory for incoming leftist President-elect Luiz Inacio Lula da Silva, the chamber voted 331 against 163 to pass the bill that would raise the spending cap by 145 billion reais ($28 billion) for one year to fund payments of 600 reais a month under the Bolsa Familia welfare program.
-The amendment would also allow an additional payment for families with children up to six years old.
+The amendment would also allow an additional payment for families with children up to six years old, as well as other social programs.

-The bill, which will have minor changes voted on before being sent to the Senate for a second vote, would also exclude 23 billion reais of windfall revenue on public investment from the spending cap, among other measures to secure social spending.
+The bill, which now passes to the Senate for a second vote, would also exclude 23 billion reais of windfall revenue on public investment from the spending cap, among other measures to secure social spending.
 Incoming finance minister Fernando Haddad told reporters the comfortable victory in the lower house served as a good test of the future government's political support in Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)